Islandora/islandora_checksum_checker/README.txt

 Configuration
 =============

-You should visit the admin form for this module at admin/islandora/checksum_checker and indicate the datastreams you want to have checked.
+You should visit the admin settings form for this module at admin/islandora/checksum_checker and indicate the datastreams you want to have checked.